The Advantages of Heat Treating CNC Machined Parts

 Heat Treated Pins for an Aerospace Customer

-We recently made these heat-treated pins for one of our aerospace customers.
-Pins are so important because they hold together the elevators that make an aircraft move up and down.
-They’re also challenging.
-The pins need to be stronger than the shaft they support, but not too strong.
-If something goes wrong, the pins actually need to break away.
+We recently made these heat-treated pins for one of our aerospace machining customers.
+These pins are critical components as they hold together the elevators that control an aircraft's up-and-down movement.
+Given the importance of this part, it was essential to meet specific performance criteria: the pins needed to be stronger than the shaft they support but still designed to break away if something goes wrong.

 Heat-treated 4340 alloy steel was the perfect material for this part, providing the strength the customer required while also saving them money.
 We turned this job around in a quick 2.5 weeks, although the heat treating alone took about 5 days!

-Don’t rely on just any machine shop to heat treat your CNC machined parts.
+Don’t rely on just any precision machine shop to heat treat your CNC machined parts.
 Let Focused on Machining own all the behind-the-scenes work for you.
+We’re a one-stop shop—no matter what services you need, we will manage your full manufacturing process and deliver you a completed part.
 For repeat production customers, we’ll even maintain an inventory of heat-treated parts to further cut lead times.

 Request a quote today for your cost-effective, high-quality heat-treated parts.